 The minor in anthropology and sociology offers insights into two academic disciplines dedicated to understanding human social life, both local and global.
 Through anthropology we discover and appreciate the diversity of other cultural systems on a global scale and through sociology we discover how our own lives are influenced by social relationships around us.
 Careful selection of courses provides insights into a wide range of topics such as human history and prehistory through archaeology, gender and sexuality, race, ethnicity, social class and inequality, urban life and cities, cultural images and mass media, war and violence, social movements, social and cultural change, and globalization.
 This minor is closed to students majoring in sociology and anthropology.

+Archaeology is the study of the human past, principally by means of the physical residue of past human behavior.
 Archaeological science is the application of techniques from the physical sciences to research problems in archaeology and related disciplines.
 Over the past six decades archaeological science has provided powerful tools for understanding the past, ranging from absolute dating to bone chemistry.
 It has become an established sub-field within the discipline of archaeology, which itself has grown during the same period from a discipline largely focused on cultural history (the use of artifacts to reconstruct regional cultural sequences) and the validation of documentary history to the explanation of the processes of cultural change in the past.
 This minor is closed to students majoring in sociology and anthropology who have chosen the archaeology or cultural anthropology tracks.

 The interdisciplinary minor in black studies examines the social construction of racial differences and its relation to the perpetuation of racism and racial domination.
 A key component of this minor is an investigation of the meanings and dimensions of blackness that reverberate from slavery and colonialism to the persistent political, social, and cultural implications in the 21st century.
 The minor emphasizes how blackness intersects with other ethnic identities and how it is shaped by gender, sexuality, and economic inequities.
 The aim is to refine and advance students’ knowledge of black life-worlds and experiences across the globe.